 Note: It is really dark and slippery.
 So make sure you’re wearing the right shoes.

-See the Hippodrome, Built in the 4th century AD, this was a venue for chariot races.
+See the Hippodrome in Istanbul, Built in the 4th century AD, this was a venue for chariot races.
 The centerpiece of the Hippodrome is the Egyptian obelisk that was carved 3,500 years ago and brought to Istanbul in the 4th century AD.
 There are three domes to see and it’s free:

 - The Obelisk of Theodosius